-My wife, Sheryl, and I have a condo at Crown Harbor in Alameda:
+My wife, Sheryl, and I have a townhouse at Crown Harbor in Alameda:

 In a series of blog posts, I outlined the process we followed to make some energy improvements to our home: